shortcutmedia/shortcut-ios/README.md

 }
 ```

 The parameters `websiteURL` and `completionHandler` are mandatory.
-All other parameters are optional.
+All other parameters are optional (you can pass nil).
 There are also shorter alternative methods that omit different sets of optional parameters.
+Just play around with Xcode autocompletion of method names ;)

 ## License